Admitting now

 Prescription drug dependency is addiction.
 It requires the same structured treatment.

-Prescription medications — painkillers, anti-anxiety tablets, cough syrups — can create dependency as powerful as any illicit drug.
-The fact that a doctor originally prescribed them does not change the clinical reality.
-SimranShri delivers medically supervised tapering and full residential rehabilitation for prescription drug addiction.
+Prescription supportive care — painkillers, anti-anxiety tablets, cough syrups — can create dependency as powerful as any illicit drug.
+The fact that a doctor originally started them does not change the clinical reality.
+SimranShri delivers clinically supervised supervised support and full residential rehabilitation for prescription drug addiction.

 An Indian man sitting quietly with his thoughts — prescription drug dependency is often invisible until it is not